Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Linhua Jiang, Yuming Fu, Zhenwei Lyu and Tieguang Zi for very helpful discussions, and thank the Theoretical Astrophysical Observatory (TAO; \url{https://tao.asvo.org.au/tao/}) for providing access to the download of the mock galaxy catalogs.
-L.-G. Zhu is funded by China Postdoctoral Science Foundation (Grant No. 2023M740113), X. Chen is supported by the National Key Research and Development Program of China (Grant No. 2021YFC2203002) and the National Natural Science Foundation of China (Grant No. 11991053), Y.-M. Hu is supported by the the Natural Science Foundation of China (Grants No. 12173104 and No. 12261131504), and Guangdong Major Project of Basic and Applied Basic Research (Grant No. 2019B030302001), and J.-d.
+The authors would like to thank Linhua Jiang, Yuming Fu, Zhenwei Lyu, Zhen Pan and Tieguang Zi for very helpful discussions, thank the anonymous referee for many helpful comments, and thank the Theoretical Astrophysical Observatory (TAO; \url{https://tao.asvo.org.au/tao/}) for providing access to the download of the mock galaxy catalogs.
+This work is supported by the National Key Research and Development Program of China (Grant No. 2021YFC2203002) and the National Natural Science Foundation of China (Grant No. 11991053).
+L.-G. Zhu is funded by China Postdoctoral Science Foundation (Grant No. 2023M740113), H.-M. Fan is supported by the Hebei Natural Science Foundation (Grant No. A2023201041), Y.-M. Hu is supported by the Natural Science Foundation of China (Grants No. 12173104 and No. 12261131504), and Guangdong Major Project of Basic and Applied Basic Research (Grant No. 2019B030302001), and J.-d.
 Zhang is supported by the Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023A1515030116).
-This work also supported by Key Laboratory of TianQin Project (Sun Yat-sen University), Ministry of Education.
+This work is also supported by Key Laboratory of TianQin Project (Sun Yat-sen University), Ministry of Education.
 The computations in this work was performed on the High Performance Computing Platform of the Centre for Life Science, Peking University.

-\software{\textsf{numpy} \citep{2011CSE....13b..22V}, \textsf{scipy} \citep{2020NatMe..17..261V}, \textsf{emcee} \citep{2013PASP..125..306F,2019JOSS....4.1864F}, \textsf{matplotlib} \citep{2007CSE.....9...90H}, \textsf{corner} \citep{2016JOSS....1...24F}, \textsf{GetDist} \citep{2019arXiv191013970L}, and \textsf{seaborn} \citep{Waskom2021}. }
+\software{\textsf{numpy} \citep{2011CSE....13b..22V}, \textsf{scipy} \citep{2020NatMe..17..261V}, \textsf{emcee} \citep{2013PASP..125..306F, 2019JOSS....4.1864F}, \textsf{matplotlib} \citep{2007CSE.....9...90H}, \textsf{corner} \citep{2016JOSS....1...24F}, \textsf{GetDist} \citep{2019arXiv191013970L}, and \textsf{seaborn} \citep{Waskom2021}. }